aocai166/Wasserstein-Cycle-GAN-for-Surface-Wave-Tomography/README.md

 self.disp_channels = 2
 self.vs_channels = 1
 ```
+Here the dispersion data is of dimension 17x2, and Vs model is of dimension 99x1.
+Lsize and Usize are the batch sizes of labeled and unlabeled data used in training, respectively. <br />

 Near the end lines of the code, you can find the code blocks
 ```